EmanMacario/ascii-text-decoder/README.md

 (Note: Only works with prefix free codes)

 To compile:
-Go to Windows cmd, then type
+Go to your commandline, then type
     "gcc -Wall -o decoder.exe dynamic-decode.c"

 To use: